denten-books/plain-text/1-metaphor.md

 Code acts similarly to shape the word.
 Located somewhere between idea and material, formatting relates content to matter.
 It mediates by imposing structure.
 Think of a paragraph, for example.
-By convention, writers use paragraphs to break up the flow of monolithic "thought" on a page.
+By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
 Emptied of content, it simply ceases to exist.
 Can there be an empty paragraph?
 Can the shape of the paragraph persist outside of the material confines of the page or the screen?
 Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
 What about a three dimensional paragraph?
 Could it take shape of a cuboid instead instead of a rectangle?
 These questions boggle the mind because the paragraph draws a singular shape.
 It is a textual container of a type.
 Any other shape less or more than the paragraph would go by another name.
 It would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
 A flat shoebox could no longer hold shoes.
 It would contain something else like images of footwear.
 Similarly, a paragraph identifies a particular arrangement of elements.
 It is a box or a data structure of a shape, made to hold words and sentences.
 Like nesting dolls, words and sentences are in themselves data structures that contain further, smaller arrangements of information.

 One could say, what of such arrangements?
 Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only an instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
 Words come in other shapes and sizes.
 The outer container is disposable and therefore insignificant.
-In this and the next chapter, I will argue to the contrary, maintaining that formats could only seem insignificant when they were few and simple.
-The transition between static and dynamic layouts necessitates renewed attention to form and format.
+Formats could only seem insignificant in the past when they were few and simple.
+The transition between static and dynamic media necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The content---all that is contained on a page---shifts beneath the projected image.

 In print, the content can be gleaned from the surface.
 There is nothing but surface on a page.
-On a screen, the visible surface is but a small part of the content.
+The screen is a layered surface.
+Sandwiched between panes of glass, liquid crystal moves in response to electrical modulation.
+The ebb and flow of electricity in turn reflects yet another layer of codification, inscribed onto yet other recondite planes of inscription.
 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
 A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
 Formatting accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
 What is the nature of this "added information?"
 Historically, the added information included machine instructions for viewing and printing text, encoding, or encryption, used for clandestine communication.
 Portable Document Format specifically can also contain features that enable "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
 These capabilities operate somewhere between the visible content and stored information.
 More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
 Embedded structures project an ontology.
 In our example, the Portable Document Format encodes, among other things, ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
 Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control reside.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph